-- 9.3.2.50.1 In addition to the documents required by the Recommendations on Technical Requirements for Inland Navigation Vessels, the following documents shall be on board: - (a) a drawing indicating the boundaries of the cargo area and the location of the electrical equipment installed in this area; - (b) a list of the electrical equipment referred to in (a) above including the following particulars: - machine or appliance, location, type of protection, type of protection against explosion, testing body and approval number; - (c) a list of or general plan indicating the electrical equipment outside the cargo area which may be operated during loading, unloading or gas-freeing.
+- 9.3.2.50.1 In addition to the documents required in accordance with the Regulations referred to in 1.1.4.6, the following documents shall be on board: - (a) a drawing indicating the boundaries of the cargo area and the location of the electrical equipment installed in this area; - (b) a list of the electrical equipment referred to in (a) above including the following particulars: - machine or appliance, location, type of protection, type of protection against explosion, testing body and approval number; - (c) a list of or general plan indicating the electrical equipment outside the cargo area which may be operated during loading, unloading or gas-freeing.
 All other electrical equipment shall be marked in red.
 See 9.3.2.52.3 and 9.3.2.52.4. - 9.3.2.50.2 The documents listed above shall bear the stamp of the competent authority issuing the certificate of approval.